 Bridging the gap

-Loyola writing tutors provide one-on-one support for Baltimore high schoolers
+Loyola writing tutors participating in service-learning provide one-on-one support for Baltimore high schoolers

 Jared Johnson was torn about what topic to tackle for an assignment in his global politics class at Baltimore City College high school.